 - Contextual Placement: Introduce song titles naturally within the context of your argument or narrative flow.
 Avoid abrupt insertions that may disrupt reader engagement.

 - Highlight Relevance: Make clear why a particular song title is relevant in your discussion.
-Connect it directly to your analysis or point being discussed; this clarifies its inclusion and strengthens your argument.
+Connect it directly to your analysis or point being discussed.

 Writing Song Titles in Essays with ChatGPT